ThatNerdSquared/breeze/README.md

 ### Build from Source

 Prebuilt app packages are not yet supported.
 Please build from source.
-The Flutter SDK is required to build Peregrine.
+The Flutter SDK is required to build Breeze.

 ```bash
 git clone git@github.com:ThatNerdSquared/breeze.git